 Phoma blight disease is a fungal infection caused by various Phoma species.
 Infections by this fungus are most common in wet and cool conditions.
 It survives in soil and in the old plant debris that is under your plantings.

 The signs of a phoma infection include wilting, browning, and death of runners and entire plants.
 If it is phoma blight, you’ll also see dark brown to black lesions that girdle the stems.
 The lesions usually appear close to the soil line.
-Leaves will also have dark colored spots.
+Leaves will have dark colored spots as well.

 Phoma blight spreads rapidly, and any health part of a plant that is touching infected soil is at risk of succumbing.
 Plants that are most likely to be infected are those with wounds or that are stressed by growing conditions, such as overwatering or nutrient-poor soil.